astronomer/docs/learn/airflow-databricks.md

 1. [Create an empty notebook](https://docs.databricks.com/notebooks/notebooks-manage.html) in your Databricks workspace called `join_data`.

 2. Copy and paste the following code into the `join_data` notebook.
 You can divide the code into cells as you see fit.
 Make sure to replace the `ACCESS_KEY` and `SECRET_KEY` variables with your respective credentials.
-If you are using a different object storage than AWS S3 you will need to replace the code wrapped in `# --------- AWS S3 specific -------- #` comments with code connecting to your object storage.

     ```python
     # package imports